Regrow Bone and Improve Oral Health

 Dr. Rick Edwards, Dr. Carl Johnson, and Dr. Ben Johnson, and Dr. Sohaib Soliman, and Dr. Hwi Sean Moon all have extensive surgical training and experience performing a variety of bone grafting procedures.
-If you want a permanent solution to restore your missing teeth, or if you want to prevent bone loss after a tooth extraction, bone grafting may be a part of your treatment plan.
+If you want a non-removable solution to restore your missing teeth, or if you want to prevent bone loss after a tooth extraction, bone grafting may be a part of your treatment plan.

 How Does Bone Grafting Work?